ULL-ESIT-PL/babel-learning/doc/parser/organization.md

 [InterpreterDirective](https://tc39.es/ecma262/#sec-ecmascript-language-directives-and-prologues) `/#!.*/` if any.

 The call `this.parseBlockBody(program, true, true, tt.eof);` parses the body of the program.
+- The first argument is the node to which the body will be attached.
-- The first `true` argument indicates that the body is a top-level body.
+- The first `true` argument `allowDirectives` indicates that directives are allowed in the body.
-- The second `true` argument indicates that the body is a function body.
+- The second `true` argument indicates that the body is top level.
-- The third argument `tt.eof` is the token type of the end of file.
+- The third argument `tt.eof` is the token type tha signals the end of the body.

 ```js
 parseBlockBody(